superstepa/SwearBot/README.md

 def command_COMMANDNAME(self, arg, user):
     pass
 #self is the main class, arg is the arguments sent by the user and user is the username

+#If you need to create a variable, use the self.temp dictionary for temporary variables and self.custom_parameters for persistent ones.
 ```

 The command can then be activated by saying "!COMMANDNAME *args*" in the IRC.